SAP-samples/abap-cheat-sheets/README.md

 ## ⚡ Known Issues
 - Only one user on the system can import this repository because all object names must be globally unique.
 - Regarding possible code check warnings, e.g. for the many strings in the code, not using an `ORDER BY` clause, or messages regarding using `SELECT *`, the code deliberately avoids [pragmas](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenpragma_glosry.htm) and [pseudo comments](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenpseudo_comment_glosry.htm) in order to focus on the available ABAP syntax.
 See also the [Disclaimer](#%EF%B8%8F-disclaimer).
 - Regarding the examples to be imported into on-premise ABAP systems, note the following: In most cases, the cheat sheet documents and examples focus on ABAP for Cloud Development.
 Therefore, the lower the [ABAP release](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenabap_release_glosry.htm) in your system, the fewer syntax options and examples are available.
 For example, the RAP examples in particular require at least ABAP version 7.56.
 The code examples in the classic ABAP branches do not necessarily reflect all (described) syntax variations and options that are available in classic ABAP and in the particular ABAP release.
-For more information, see the [ABAP Release News (Standard ABAP)](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abennews.htm).
+For more information about the availability of syntax, see the [ABAP Release News (Standard ABAP)](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abennews.htm).
 - If you encounter import problems with the XSLT/ST objects, try to manually paste the code from the 3 `...source.xml` files ([zdemo_abap_st_carrhtml](./src/zdemo_abap_st_carrhtml.xslt.source.xml), [zdemo_abap_st_strhtml](./src/zdemo_abap_st_strhtml.xslt.source.xml), [zdemo_abap_xslt_fl](./src/zdemo_abap_xslt_fl.xslt.source.xml)) into the improperly imported objects and activate all non-active objects.

 <br>